Sarah Ellison

-Sarah Ellison is a reporter for The Washington Post.
+Sarah Ellison is an American journalist.
+She is a reporter for The Washington Post.
 Previously, she served as a special correspondent for Vanity Fair, where she covered politics, culture, and media.
 Ellison is a regular commentator on CNN, NBC, MSNBC, and other news outlets.
 She is also a frequent guest on programs such as WNYC, PBS NewsHour, and Democracy Now!

 Her first book, War at the Wall Street Journal, was published in 2010.

 Education

 Ellison grew up in Hanover, Pennsylvania.
 She attended the University of Virginia, where she graduated with honors.

 Early career

-Ellison began her journalistic career with the Paris bureau of Newsweek.
+Ellison began her journalism career with the Paris bureau of Newsweek.
 Subsequently, she was hired as a reporter by the Wall Street Journal.
 She spent the next decade working in the Journal's bureaus in Paris, London, and New York, before leaving to write her book, War at the Wall Street Journal.
 Called "definitive" and "cinematic" by a reviewer in the New York Times, War at the Wall Street Journal was a firsthand account of Rupert Murdoch’s hostile takeover in 2007.

 After the book was published, Ellison was banned from a Wall Street Journal press conference, in a move interpreted by observers as retaliation for her book’s critical coverage.
 She has also criticized the Journal for adopting what she sees as more conservative political stances over time.